Level Access

 Accessible links are essential for all users to interact with content successfully.
 By adhering to link text best practices, web developers and content creators can contribute to more inclusive and user-friendly digital experiences.

-If you still have questions about accessible link creation, we can help.
-Our Access Academy learning platform can help teams build role-specific knowledge with training on:
+If you’d like to learn more about accessible link creation, our Level Access Academy learning platform can help teams build role-specific knowledge with training on:

 • Buttons and Links for User Experience Designers: This course covers the importance of accessible buttons and links in digital experiences.
 You’ll learn how to design in accordance with WCAG, how to allow users to interrupt accidental button activations, and how to incorporate skip links for improved navigation.